Global Engagement Faculty Grants

-- The Campion Hall (Oxford) Residency enables extended faculty research stays at Oxford University, typically for one semester or during the summer.
+- The Campion Hall (Oxford) Residency enables extended faculty research stays at Oxford, typically for one semester or during the summer.

-All programs are open to tenure- and non-tenure-line faculty across all of Georgetown’s campuses, as well as GU-Qatar.
+All programs are open to all full-time faculty across all of Georgetown's campuses, including Georgetown University in Qatar.

-Additional funding opportunities are available through the Office of the Provost.
-The provost awards approximately $1 million annually in institutional grants or fellowships to faculty on the Main Campus, some of which can be used to fund international research and travel.
+Additional funding opportunities are available to faculty on Main Campus through the Office of the Provost.
+The provost awards approximately $1 million annually in institutional grants or fellowships to Main Campus faculty, some of which can be used to fund international research and travel.

 For more information about these programs, contact the Office of the Vice President for Global Engagement at email@example.com.